-When the HP-15C is turned on, it always "wakes up" in Run mode.
+When the HP 15c is turned on, it always "wakes up" in Run mode.

-If the calculator is turned off, Continuous Memory will be preserved for a short period while the batteries are removed.
-Data and programs are preserved longer than other aspects of calculator status.
-Refer to appendix F for instructions on changing batteries.
+If the calculator is turned off, Continuous Memory will be preserved unless the batteries are removed.
+Refer to Appendix F for instructions on changing batteries.

 Resetting Continuous Memory